 If prior registration is not required, it’s still useful to know what will be happening on that day.
 That way you can make sure you cover all the important stuff, or even plan such that you can go to one institution in the morning and to another later in the day.

-Many institutions organise talks on their courses during open day.
-You may think of skipping the talk as you’ve grabbed their goodie bag (bulging with their prospectus and other freebies) – DON’T!
+Many institutions organise talks on their courses during the open day.
+If you are thinking of skipping the talk as you’ve grabbed their goodie bag (bulging with their prospectus and other freebies) – DON’T!
 No prospectus or programme brochure can tell you as much as a session conducted by a faculty member.
 It’s during talks like these that you can gain a better understanding of what to expect from a course, and just as important, what will be expected of you as a student.
-Plus, you’ll be able to ask questions after.
+Plus, you’ll be able to ask questions after that.

 A typical campus tour would show you the lecture halls, classrooms, labs, and other teaching and learning venues.
 You will likely also see the recreational facilities, accommodation, library, cafeteria, and others.
 Unfortunately, many tours offer only a glimpse of the campus as you’ll be herded around from one point to another very quickly.
 To make the most out of your visit, take a little time to explore and experience the place on your own after the tour.
 For example, check out the library (yes – walk inside and check out the books, the facilities, and the setting!) as this is a place you’ll definitely need as a student.
 Also, don’t just walk through the cafeteria – sit down, grab a drink, have a snack, check out the food and its prices.

 When you’re taken on a tour, you’ll likely get the chance to chat with your student tour guides.
 However, it could be difficult getting a blunt or truthful account from them especially if they’ve been trained to highlight the best bits of the college or university.
-Here’s where you need some strategy….
+Here’s where you need some strategy.
 If you’re bold enough, you could chat with some unsuspecting student at the cafeteria or anywhere else on campus.
-But if stopping a stranger is not your thing, you need to ask some smart questions.
+If stopping a stranger for a chat is not your thing, you need to ask some smart questions.

 For example, if you ask: “Are the lecturers here good?” or “How are the lecturers here?”